itsmeale/datascience-boilerplate/{{ cookiecutter.project_name }}/README.md

-├── tests                         -- folder with test scripts ├── scripts                       -- folder with bash scripts used for setup the project ├── README.md                     -- description of what the project consists of, how to reproduce it and how to contribute ├── params.yml                    -- file with all parameters used in the project, to facilitate documentation and reproduction
+├── tests                         -- folder with test scripts ├── scripts                       -- folder with bash scripts used for setup the project ├── README.md                     -- description of what the project consists of, how to reproduce it and how to contribute ├── Dockerfile                    -- Describes the docker image.
+├── .dockerign                    -- Describes assets to be ignore by docker.
+├── params.yml                    -- file with all parameters used in the project, to facilitate documentation and reproduction
 └── pyproject.toml                -- file that specify all code dependencies
 ```